Proof of Immunization Policy

-McNeese State University requires new students to provide proof of certain immunizations or a signed waiver of vaccination and release from responsibility.
+McNeese State University requires entering students to provide proof of certain immunizations or a signed waiver of vaccination and release from responsibility.
 Requirements include vaccinations against measles, mumps, rubella, tetanus, diphtheria, and meningococcal disease as indicated below:

-- Requirement for second dose: Given after 1968; live vaccine without gamma globulin; given at any age as long as the first dose is given on or after the first birthday, and the second dose is given at least one month after the first dose
+- Requirement for second dose: Given after 1968; live vaccine without gamma globulin; given at any age as long as the first dose is given on or after the first birthday, and the second dose is given at least one month after the first dose.

-- A history of physician-diagnosed measles is acceptable for establishing immunity, but must be documented by the diagnosing physician.
+- A history of physician-diagnosed measles is acceptable for establishing immunity but must be documented by the diagnosing physician.
 Additionally, laboratory evidence of measles immunity prior to entry is acceptable.

-- Documentation of immunity by a serologic test is also acceptable.
+All students must provide proof of two vaccinations against mumps and rubella.
+Documentation of immunity by serologic test is also acceptable.

-- Students can be considered to have completed a primary series earlier in life, unless they state otherwise.
+All students must provide proof of a Td or Tdap vaccination within the previous ten years.
+Students can be considered to have completed a primary series earlier in life, unless stated otherwise.